MegaMosquito/achatina/README.md

 #### 1. CUDA Example

 The CUDA example is GPU-accelerated.
 The [CUDA](https://github.com/MegaMosquito/achatina/tree/master/plugins/cuda) plugin relies on the NVIDIA CUDA software which requires an NVIDIA GPU.
-The CUDA plugin should work with any NVIDIA GPU, and has been tested on GTX GPUs, Testla T4, and Jetson TX1, TX2, Nano 4GB, Nano 2GB, and Xavier NX.
+The CUDA plugin should work with any NVIDIA GPU, and has been tested on GTX GPUs, Tesla T4, and Jetson TX1, TX2, Nano 4GB, Nano 2GB, and Xavier NX.

 #### 2. OpenVino Example

 The OpenVino example is VPU-accelerated.
 The [OpenVino](https://github.com/MegaMosquito/achatina/tree/master/plugins/openvino) plugin relies on the Intel OpenVino software which requires an Intel VPU.
-The OpenVino plugin should work with any Intell Movidius VPU, and it has been tested on a 2-VPU Movidius Myriad card and the Movidius Neural Compute stick 2.
+The OpenVino plugin should work with any Intel Movidius VPU, and it has been tested on a 2-VPU Movidius Myriad card and the Movidius Neural Compute stick 2.

 ## How Does This Work?

 Each of these examples consists of multiple Docker containers providing services to each other privately and exposing some services on the host.
-Each of them also is designed to optionally push its results to a local or remote MQTT broker and/or a remote [Apache Kafka](https://kafka.apache.org/) end point (broker).
-If you provide Kafka credentials, for a broker you have configured, then you can subscribe to that Kafka broker from other machines and monitor the output remotely.
+Each of them also is designed to optionally push its results to a local or remote MQTT broker and/or a remote [Apache Kafka](https://kafka.apache.org/) endpoint (broker).
+If you provide Kafka credentials for a broker you have configured, then you can subscribe to that Kafka broker from other machines and monitor the output remotely.

 ### Service Architecture

 The examples here are structured with 5 "microservices":

-1. `restcam` -- a webcam service (you can optionally use any other web cam service and not include this `restcam` service at all of you wish)
+1. `restcam` -- a webcam service (you can optionally use `nvcsirestcam` or any other web cam service and not include this `restcam` service at all if you wish)
 2. `mqtt` -- a locally accessible MQTT broker (intended for development and debugging; it can optionally be removed)
 3. `monitor` -- a tiny web server, implemented with Python Flask for monitoring the example's output (intended for development and debugging, it can optionally be removed)
 4. an *object detector* "plugin" service -- an object detection and classification REST service.
 Example plugins are provided in the ["plugins" subdirectory](https://github.com/MegaMosquito/achatina/tree/master/plugins).